 Fortunately, camping Cardiff State Beach allows you to do this.
-Technically, you are actually camping San Elijo State Beach, although still part of Cardiff by the Sea.
+Technically, you will actually be booking a reservation at San Elijo State Beach, although still part of Cardiff by the Sea.
 San Elijo State Beach campground is found immediately due North of Cardiff Reef surf spot.
 The address is 2050 S Coast Hwy 101 Cardiff, CA 92007.

-I have to say, there is nothing like camping Cardiff Reef under the stars and then having access to one of the regions best waves only a stone throws away.
+I have to say, there is nothing like staying at Cardiff by the Sea Campground under the stars and then having access to one of the regions best waves only a stone throws away.
 Camping near Cardiff Reef definitely has a surfery vibe.
 Wetsuits hang out to dry as campfires blaze into the night.
 Don’t worry if you don’t pack food.
 Seaside Market is a short walk across the street.
-You even have access to Iron Cross, one of the best surf shops in Encinitas for board rentals, repairs, or gear.
+You even have access to Iron Cross (now Cardiff Surf Co.), one of the best surf shops in Encinitas for board rentals, repairs, or gear.

-Be warned, camping Cardiff State Beach is very popular.
+Be warned, camping in Cardiff by the Sea is very popular.
 As such, be sure to book a campground months out in advance.
 That way, you will ensure a reservation for camping near Cardiff Reef surf spot!
 If it is booked, try another San Diego campsite near the ocean.